essdot/js-lessons/doc/types.md

 The rules are as follows -- you might not agree with them!
 In fact you might think some of them are silly.

 1. If the operand's type is undefined, return 'undefined'.
+2. If the operand's type is boolean, return 'boolean'.
-2. If the operand's type is string, return 'string'.
+3. If the operand's type is string, return 'string'.
-3. If the operand's type is boolean, return 'boolean'.
+4. If the operand's type is symbol, return 'symbol'.

    Good so far, right?
 Strap in, here we go.

-4. If the operand's type is null, return 'object'.
+5. If the operand's type is null, return 'object'.
 (What????)
-5. If the operand's type is object, and the operand can be called, return 'function'.
-(Functions are just objects that can be called.
+6. If the operand's type is object, and the operand can be called, return 'function'.
+(Functions are just objects that can be called/invoked.
 But 'function' is not a type.)
-6. If the operand is a built-in object (native to the JS engine), and it can't be called, return 'object'.
+7. If the operand is a built-in object (native to the JS engine), and it can't be called, return 'object'.
-7. If the operand is an object which is not built-in, and it can't be called, return anything except 'undefined', 'boolean', 'number', and 'string'.
+8. If the operand is an object which is not built-in, and it can't be called, return anything except 'undefined', 'boolean', 'number', 'symbol' or 'string'.
 (This is meant to be implementation-specific, but as far as I am aware all implementations return 'object'.)

 *(You can see the full definition of `typeof` in [the ECMAScript 5 spec, section 11.4.3.](http://www.ecma-international.org/ecma-262/5.1/#sec-11.4.3))*